 To be listed on this site, your Apache project must create a DOAP file.
-The DOAP format is RDF based, so while it is human readable it's primarily meant to be machine read.
+The DOAP format is RDF based, so while it is human readable, it's primarily meant to be machine read.
 Creating the file from scratch can be a little intimidating, so this page will allow you to generate an initial file that can then be edited to suit.
 Alternatively, you can browse the existing projects for one with similar resources and use its DOAP file as a starting point.

-Please remember that the data contained in the DOAP file is used directly on the website so please take care when adding content.
+Please remember that the data contained in the DOAP file is used directly on the website, so please take care when adding content.

 The file that is created when you submit your data is only a starting point.
 You'll likely need to modify some aspects of it, especially adding data that the form doesn't allow you to enter.
 You should be able to simply copy/paste/edit the sections you need to duplicate.

-You may have more than one of the following sections.
+You may have more than one of the following sections:

 It is a good idea to check if your DOAP file is at least valid RDF.
 This can be accomplished using the W3C RDF Validator service.
 While this won't tell you if your file meets DOAP or Apache guidelines, it is at least a good basic sanity check.

 Once you have decided where the file will be stored,

-Before completing this form you should really read the guidelines.
+Before completing this form, you should really read the guidelines.

-When you submit this form a sample file will be created and returned to you.
+When you submit this form, a sample file will be created and returned to you.
 It will be named 'doap_<project>.rdf'. and will be presented as a downloadable file.